zakcali/convert2poptree/README.md

     1- You have HLA data entered to the file "demo-input.xlsx".
     2- Export "demo-input.xlsx" file as csv formatted "demo-input.csv" file
+    3- Use "convert2poptree.js", choose "demo-input.csv" file, click "Read" to read it, 4- Tick "Locus name instead of locus sequence",
+    5- Click "Convert"
-    3- Use "convert2poptree.js", choose "demo-input.csv" file, click "Read" to read it, 4- Tick "Locus name instead of locus sequence", click "Convert" 5- Click "Copy" to copy poptree2 formatted data to clipboard 6- create a text file named "demo-output.dat", open it with a text editor, paste it, then save it.
+    6- Click "Copy" to copy poptree2 formatted data to clipboard 7- create a text file named "demo-output.dat", open it with a text editor, paste it, then save it.
-    7- Download and run Poptree2 software, click "Data Input" to read "demo-output.dat".
+    8- Download and run Poptree2 software, click "Data Input" to read "demo-output.dat".
-    8- Use poptree2 software.
+    9- Use poptree2 software.